JannicCutura/janniccutura.net/content/post/dataframe-to-code/index.md

 #- Demo
 #- 教程
 ---
 I love the [Stack Overflow](https://stackoverflow.com/) community!
-Over the course of the past ten years it has saved me coountless hours and prevented  situations that what would have resulted in rage quits.
+Over the course of the past ten years it has saved me countless hours and prevented  situations that what would have resulted in rage quits.
 Given the overwhelming willingness of complete strangeres to help one another, the least one can do is make it as easy and comfortable as possible for them to help.